MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 #### Create an Azure Subscription from Azure Pass
 An Azure Pass promo code is provided for you to use for the purpose of this lab.
 The code can be found in the Resources tab.
 Follow these steps to redeem your Azure Azure pass for an Azure subscription.
-1. On the Windows 10 client PC, navigate to https://www.microsoftazurepass.com.
+1. On the Windows 10 client PC, navigate to the [Microsoft Azure Pass](https://www.microsoftazurepass.com) page.
 Ensure that you are signed in as your tenant's global admin user.
 2. Click **Confirm Microsoft Account**.
 3. Copy and paste the Azure Pass promo code in the **Enter Promo Code** textbox, and then click **Claim Promo Code**.
 4. In the next page, review your free Azure Subscription details, then click **Activate**.